365 Things to Do in Memphis #158: Splash Around at A Splash Park

 Mud Island River Park’s model Mississippi River

 Long considered a place to wade on the mini river, there’s no official recommendation on that one.
-There is construction at Mud Island this summer for some renovations.
 While it looks like a big swimming pool, swimming in the “Gulf of Mexico” are is not recommended.

 Membership Splash Parks, Splash Pads, Pools